Connecting Management Consoles

 - parity set to none

 - stop bits set to 1

 - flow control set to “RTS/CTS” (sometimes referred to as “hard” or “hardware”)

-Note: If required, you can change the default baud rate setting for the RS-232 serial console port by using the console baud-rate Global CONFIG command in the Solace router CLI after the router is powered up (refer to Changing Appliance Serial Console Port Baud Rates).
+Note: If required, you can change the default baud rate setting for the RS-232 serial console port by using the console baud-rate Global CONFIG command in the Solace CLI after the router is powered up (refer to Changing Appliance Serial Console Port Baud Rates).